Robert Kiyosaki Is A Scam? Yes He Is In My Opinion.

 Market Place Canada did an Exposé of Rich Dad training in 2010.
 Kiyosaki acts like he is concerned about what is happening in the training.

 Complaints about Rich Dad training continue into 2013 with the same problems.

 Robert Kiyosaki says he learned his lesson from his rich dad at 9 or 10 years old.
 Guess where it actually came from?

-Marshall Thurber is Robert Kiyosaki’s rich dad in my opinion.
+In my opinion, Marshall Thurber is Robert Kiyosaki’s rich dad.
 He is the second best teacher in his 1993 book.
 Marshall is the creator of the Money & You class and the influence for Kiyosaki’s books.

 “Robert Kiyosaki started as a small manufacturer of nylon wallets.
 Using the insights and techniques he mastered in this program, he became a multi–millionaire and a world–renowned investor and teacher of investment strategies and mindsets. …leading the Instructors’ Training Program and other Excellerated Programs was the vehicle for his meteoric and financial growth.”

 In my opinion, Robert Kiyosaki is a personal development scam artist that has been taking peoples money for years with classes and books that give bad and sometimes illegal advice.
 I recommend you avoid him.